Praying with a Back-Up Plan

 The truth is there is no real spiritual journey that does not at some point require some sort of bungee-jumping of the soul, some sort of radical letting go of what we are holding onto.
 This might be letting go of something very visible and tangible like a job, a house or geographical location, a title that we identify with strongly, some bit of prestige or notoriety we have achieved, a relationship we have come to rely on for our sense of purpose and well-being.

-But is might also be the letting go of a deeply-held emotional or psychological pattern that we rely on to keep us feeling secure, or at least somewhat in control of our world.
+But it might also be the letting go of a deeply-held emotional or psychological pattern that we rely on to keep us feeling secure, or at least somewhat in control of our world.
 Such patterns might include denial, avoidance, leaving when the going gets tough, a need to be in control, hiding or withholding ourselves from others, using anger to intimidate or “power up” on people, perfectionism, cynicism, or performance-oriented driven-ness.
-If the journey requires us to let go of such deeply entrenched patterns and to change in some fundamental way well, then…thanks, but no thanks.
+If the journey requires us to let go of such deeply entrenched patterns and to change in some fundamental way, well, then…thanks, but no thanks.

 Feel-Good Journey or Faith Journey?

 It is possible to embrace the “feel-good” aspects of the spiritual journey but subtly resist the aspects of the journey that require real faith.
 Sometimes we even surround ourselves with people who help us feel good about staying where we are rather than challenging us to take the risky step of “letting go of visible supports” in order to take that next step of faith.
-Then we all collude together in keeping ourselves convinced that it is the better part of wisdom to hang on to what we know and make sure we always have a back up plan.
-We might even call this kind of collusion community.
+Then we all collude together in keeping ourselves convinced that it is the better part of wisdom to hang on to what we know and make sure we always have a humanly-orchestrated back up plan.
+We might even call this kind of collusion “community”.

 When Being Earnest Isn’t Enough

 Even more sobering is the young man’s delusion about his own spirituality.
 He was convinced—as many of us are—that he was ready for the next step on his spiritual journey.
 He actually chased Jesus down to ask what that next step might be.
 After all, he had completed all the preliminary requirements!
 But when Jesus described in greater detail what this next step would require, he wasn’t ready to say yes to what he thought he was ready to say yes to.
 He was not ready let go of his visible supports and trust himself completely to God.
-“Jesus takes the young man up to his particular boundary of fear and invites him to cross it…but this earnest young man, presented with the chance to truly follow the Maker and Redeemer of the world, finds he has too much to lose.
-He walks away grieving.
-Why?
-Because he wants to follow Jesus.
-But he can’t, because he is afraid of what it will cost him…It is Jesus’ call to action—to actually sell all he has that reveals his deepest fear about following Jesus, and it’s just too scary.”3

 I used to think this story was aimed primarily at people who were rich in the things of this world.
 Not anymore.
 The meaning of this story includes but goes far beyond the spiritual challenges that accompany material wealth.
 It addresses the vast array of attachments, both external and internal, that keep us from saying our own deep yes to God at crucial moments in the spiritual life.
 It challenges our attachment to anything that keeps us dinking around with what we might call a spiritual journey while refusing to take any steps that require real faith.
 It is about thinking we are on a deeply spiritual journey when we’re not.

 This story has a lot to say to those of us who take ourselves so seriously.
 It tells us that being earnest doesn’t mean we’re ready to let go of anything—really—in order to take the steps that a true faith journey requires.
 It tells us that being earnest does not necessarily mean we are ready to pray without a back-up plan or a safety net.
-It tells us that being earnest is great but it’s not enough.
+It tells us that being earnest is great, but it’s not enough.

 For Reflection

 Where in my life am I “praying with a back-up plan?”
 What are the “visible supports” I rely on that keep me from giving in to the authority of an invisible God?
-What might it look like from me to let go of these visible supports in order to say a deeper yes to the life of faith?
+What might it look like for me to let go of these visible supports in order to say a deeper yes to the life of faith?

 Ruth Haley Barton